 Q. How soon will I be offered an appointment?

 A. If you feel that your issue is not urgent then you would normally be offered an appointment within 1-2 weeks.
-However, if it is an emergency we will offer you an appointment on the same or next working day.
 Early morning and evening appointments are available upon request.

 Q. How many sessions can I have?